 We are St. Louis Chiropractors who offer spinal decompression treatment.
 We also utilize cox flexion-distraction and offer Y strap adjustment.
 During the first visit, patients receive an evaluation to assess the condition and discuss the best treatment options.

-In addition to decompression, our team offers myofascial release, stretching, neurodynamics, chiropractic adjustments, and rehabilitation.
+In addition to decompression, our team offers myofascial release, stretching, neurodynamics, chiropractic adjustments, and sports rehab.
 Each therapy has a unique value for treating chronic pain.
 However, combining several treatments collectively gives more profound results to your chiropractic care.

 We specialize in leading, non-invasive therapies that restore alignment, enhance movement, and promote healing.